tonethar/IGME-330-Spring-2019/exams/final-exam-review.md

   - `.trim()`
 - Give an example of a regular expression *Metacharacter*
 - What are *stop words*?
+- What is a *grammar*?
+- What is the difference between a *terminal symbol* and a *non-terminal symbol*?

 ### III-B. ES6 Classes & Modules